You are here:

 2023: Deploy a connected vehicle ecosystem that supports large-scale RUC implementation.

-Metric: By the end of 2025, increase total funding for all modes of Oregon's transportation system.
+Metric: By the end of 2025, achieve sufficient funding for all modes of Oregon's transportation

 2021: Develop a plan to close ODOT's budget gap by $140 million in the 2021-2023 biennium.